-KEEP THE RESIDENT SAFE
+KEEPING THE PATIENT SAFE

 Follow the policy, procedures and guidelines that are in place within your facility to ensure that the residents' rights are being honored.
-Take the extra special precautions while working with the residents.
-Simple steps such as follow the Rights of medication administration (see below).
+Take the extra special precautions while working with the Patients /residents.
+Simple steps such as following the Rights of medication administration (see below).

-Rights of medication administration
+Rights of Medication Administration

-When assisting a person with their medications, you must make sure that you are following the Rights of medication administration.
+When assisting a patient with their medications, you must make sure that you are following the Rights of medication administration.
 Medication safety is the responsibility of everyone who handles medications.
 The original five rights of medication administration (Right patient, medication, dosage, time, and route) have increased to the nine rights of medication administration within the ALF, adding the right documentation, right to refuse, right reason, and right response which we will review in this course study.

 Other resources have also added the Right drug preparation, Right assessment and the Right approach.
 Follow your facility's policy and procedures.